-You can work with your favorite IDE (e.g. Pycharm, VScode, Jupyter, Colab etc...).
-Read how to configure your client against the deployed MLRun server in How to configure your client.
+You can work with your favorite IDE (e.g. Pycharm, VScode, Jupyter, Colab, etc.).
+Read how to configure your client against the deployed MLRun server in Set up your environment .

 Once you have installed and configured MLRun, follow the Quick Start tutorial and additional Tutorials and Examples to learn how to use MLRun to develop and deploy machine learning applications to production.